 Okey, so one of these two videos isn't technically a model horse tutorial, but it offers extremely valuable and related info to get you started in airbrushing model horses.
 The second video featured today is actually from a model horse airbrush artists.

 My first ever tobiano (and one of my first ever customs) placed next to my latest, and a perfect illustration of why you stick to your passions.
-If you've ever felt like your work will never amount to those created by the big name artists, then you need to read this.
+If you've ever felt like your work will never amount to those created by more established or professional artists, then you need to read this.

 Awesome Model Horse Blogs